Who Wants to Be a Millionaire? (South African game show)

-Who Wants to Be a Millionaire? is a South African game show hosted by Jeremy Maggs and based on the original British format of Who Wants to Be a Millionaire?.
-The goal of the game was to win one million rand by answering fifteen multiple choice questions correctly.
-Who Wants to Be a Millionaire? was shown on the South African TV station M-Net, which also used their logo in the programme's logo.
+Who Wants to Be a Millionaire? was a South African game show hosted by Jeremy Maggs and based on the original British format of Who Wants to Be a Millionaire?.
+The goal of the game was to win one 1,000,000rands by answering fifteen multiple choice questions correctly.
+Who Wants to Be a Millionaire? was shown on the M-Net, which also used their logo in the programme's logo.
 The program was shown on Wednesdays and Sundays.
 Six series of the show were made.
 There was a project to make another version of the quiz show in Afrikaans, which launched on 27 October 2021 as Wie Word 'n Miljoenêr? airing on KykNET.